What It Means To Elope In 2022 & How To Do It Well, From Marriage Experts

 Celebrate with others when/if you wish.

-And lastly, given that eloping can mean a few different things, you can still include some family or friends in the process—if you wish.
+And lastly, given that eloping can mean a few different things, you can still include some family or friends in the process when you elope—if you wish.
 Perhaps you elope with only immediate family present, or maybe you opt to have a private ceremony, and then some sort of celebration later on.

 Spinelli says you can choose to keep your family involved and share the details with them, and even host a photo viewing gathering of the ceremony when you return, for example.
 The wedding is your oyster, so it's all about what you want, who you want to include, and how you want to celebrate.

-If a big wedding isn't your shtick, eloping may be right for you.
+If a big wedding isn't your shtick, choosing to elope may be right for you.
 After all, it's intimate, it's affordable, and it's much easier to plan than a traditional wedding.
 So whether your elopement looks like a very small ceremony with a few guests or no guests at all, it all comes down to what's best for you and your future spouse.

 Sarah Regan is a Spirituality & Relationships Writer, as well as a registered yoga instructor.
 She received her bachelor's in broadcasting and mass communication from SUNY Oswego, and lives in Buffalo, New York.